 Wheaton's site works that way by design.
 Your readers need to be able to navigate through your site, and this kind of sub-navigation is very helpful to them.

-If you need to, you can re-order the sub-menu's options.
-Use pageMash (look in the editor dashboard under "Pages") and drag the page titles up or down to re-order them.
+If you need to re-order the options in a sub-menu, use pageMash (find it in the editor dashboard under "Pages") to drag the page titles up or down.
 Be certain to save your work by clicking "update" in the lower-right before leaving pageMash.